-Now that you understand what a trailer hitch is and what features are essential in a high-quality one, you are now ready to compare actual products available on the market.
-To allow you to do this easily, we have compiled a guide that will help you pick your best option.
-Let’s get started!
+Now that you understand what a trailer hitch is and what features are essential in a high-quality product, you're now ready to compare the different trailer hitches available.
+We have compiled a guide that will help you pick your best option, so let’s get started!

 CURT Adjustable Trailer Hitch Ball Mount

-Overall, this is a great product for a great price.
-It is very versatile and heavy duty.
-It does make some noise in some cases, and it would have been better if it could drop lower.
-Otherwise, it is definitely a great product that can pull a variety of trailers.
+Overall, this is a great trailer hitch for a great price.
+It's versatile and heavy duty.
+It does make some noise in some cases, and some people would like it to drop lower, but you're definitely getting a great product that can pull a variety of trailers.

 B&W Tow and Stow Magnum Receiver Hitch Ball Mount

-The B&W tow and stow magnum receiver hitch has tri-balls.
-These measure 1-7/8 inches by 2 inches by 2-5/16 inches.
+The B&W tow and stow magnum receiver hitch has tri-balls, measuring 1-7/8 inches by 2 inches by 2-5/16 inches.
 The hitch provides a total drop of 5 inches from the top of the shank to the bottom of the ball.